oakserver/oak/README.md

 amount of aliases.
 The information about the request is only located in `.request` and the information about the response is only located in `.response`.

+#### Cookies

+The `context.cookies` allows access to the values of cookies in the request, and allows cookies to be set in the response.
+It automatically secures cookies if the `.keys` property is set on the application.
+It has several methods:

+- `.get(key: string, options?: CookieGetOptions)`

+  Attempts to retrieve the cookie out of the request and returns the value of the cookie based on the key.
+If the applications `.keys` is set, then the cookie will be verified against a signed version of the cookie.
+If the cookie is valid, the value will be returned.
+If it is invalid, the cookie signature will be set to deleted on the response.
+If the cookie was not signed by the current key, it will be resigned and added to the response.

+- `.set(key: string, value: string, options?: CookieSetDeleteOptions)`

+  Will set a cookie in the response based on the provided key, value and any options.
+If the applications `.keys` is set, then the cookie will be signed and the signature added to the response.

 #### Request